neelsmith/neelsmith.github.io/_drafts/2015-10-26-morphology1.md

 Accent system is the killer.
 It can be  significant in morphological parsing (e.g., distinguish masc.nom.s of article from neut.no/ac.sg. of relative pronoun)

-So not readily reversible as I discovered in 1980s.
+So not readily reversible as I discovered in 1980s. when that was only model for NL morphology processing

 Solution: analysis by synthesis.
 Extended at Perseus and miraculously made to work.